garysweaver/irie/README.md

 See [Railscast #320][railscast320] for more examples on setting up and using JBuilder.

-###### Other
+##### Other Options

-You should be able to use anything that works with normal render/responds_with in Rails controllers that don't require any additional code in the action methods of the controller are ok, e.g. as_json defined in model, etc.
+You should be able to use anything that works with normal render/responds_with in Rails controllers without additional code in the controller.
+If you'd like to use something that requires additional code in the action methods of the controller, and you think it would be a good fit, feel free to do a pull request.

 #### Create/Update JSON Request/Params Acceptance